-The National Minimum Wage applies to all employees, including full-time, part-time, temporary and casual employees, except the following categories or employees who are excluded from its provisions:
+The National Minimum Wage applies to most employees.
+It is the minimum hourly pay rate that must be paid.
+It applies to full-time, part-time, temporary and casual employees.
+However the following categories of employees are excluded:

 - Employees who are close relatives of the employer, where the employer is a Sole Trader, such as a spouse, civil partner, parent, step-parent, grandparent, child, step-child, grandchild, sibling or half-sibling of the employer;

-- An apprentice within the meaning of the Industrial Training Act, 1967, or the Labour of Services Act, 1987.
+- A craft apprentice within the meaning of the Industrial Training Act, 1967, or the Labour of Services Act, 1987.

 - shift allowances or other similar payments